Women battle misogyny to send hip-hop spinning in a new direction

 “When I came out with songs like ‘Make It Vibrate’ and songs like ‘Georgia Peach’, I got a lot of resistance from radio because they said it was too sexy,” said Frost, who released her first album “Dirty South” in 2001.
 “It was a battle every single day just to be heard, to be respected.”

-As rap continued to evolve, rappers such as Remy Ma and Trina continued to hold down the booth.
+As rap continued to evolve from the mid-to-late 2000s, rappers such as Remy Ma and Trina continued to hold down the booth.
 Nicki Minaj’s impact on the genre was explosive in the 2010s — as reflected by her winning the BET Awards best female hip hop artist from 2010 through 2016.

 The late 2010s saw a change in technology.
-Internet access gave rise to a new era of artists using social media as a way to gain traction.
-Hip-hop became bigger in pop culture and hip-hop artists became the faces of popular brands and fashion labels.
+Internet access became widely available due to the smartphone .
+This gave rise to a new era of artists who social media as a way to gain traction.
+Hip-hop also became a part of pop culture, with the sound being used in movies and commercials.
+Hip-hop artists became the faces of popular brands and fashion labels.

-The shifting pop culture landscape, along with the tenacious work of female rap pioneers, helped pave the way for an explosion of female rappers and artists.
+The shifting pop culture landscape, along with the tenuous work of female rap pioneers, helped pave the way for what audiences see now: an explosion of female rappers and artists on stage and behind-the-scenes.

 “I love it.
 I think that we have our own table.
 We just don’t have to get in to fit in.
 I think women are making powerful moves,” said Yo-Yo.